atharva-mohite/Face-Mask-Detection/README.md

 Check the presentation "IITISOC - Bhore Parth Shirish.pptx" for more details. <br/>

-This TensorFlow face mask detection model has been deployed using a Podman Docker image.
+This TensorFlow face mask detection model has been deployed using a Podman Docker image and Flask API.
 To run the Podman image on your Windows local machine, follow the steps below:

 1. Install Podman on your local machine.
 Download and install the [MSI file](https://github.com/containers/podman/releases/download/v4.4.0/podman-v4.4.0.msi) from the 'Assets' section of the latest version of Podman.
 2. After you have installed Podman, create a new virtual machine that runs the Podman container engine by entering this command in your Windows PowerShell: `podman machine init`.